 By Eric Murphy | May 09 2019

-If you’re one of the many people we speak with every year who’s been inspired by the inbound dream but has failed to get it going properly, you’re not alone.
+Inspired by the inbound dream but failed to get it going properly on your own?
 In almost every case, the underlying problem is the same.

 Poorly designed personas (or personas that disappear into your drive like your photos and never see the light of day again) are the single biggest cause we find when a company’s inbound marketing isn’t working.